Direct estimation of arbitrary observables of an oscillator: Impact of induced dephasing on superpositions of Fock States

 \section{Impact of induced dephasing on superpositions of Fock States}

-The cross-Kerr interaction term $-\chi_{cr} \hat c^{\dagger}\hat c \hat r^{\dagger}\hat r \nonumber$ between the cavity and the readout resonator causes the state in the cavity to dephase when a pulse is applied to the readout resonator.
-This is a device-specific imperfection which we have exploited to introduce the engineered dephasing on the cavity state.
-The amount of the dephasing introduced depends on the amplitude and duration of the readout.
-In this investigation, we experimented with two measurement pulses of the same duration but different amplitude.
-As shown in Fig.~\ref{fig7}, the resulting dephasing reflected by the reduction in the off-diagonal elements is more pronounced when we use a pulse with higher amplitude, i.e. more photons in the readout resonator.
+A very device-specific imperfection in this experiment is the relatively large cross-Kerr interaction term $-\chi_{cr} \hat c^{\dagger}\hat c \hat r^{\dagger}\hat r \nonumber$ between the cavity and the readout resonator with $\chi_{cr}\approx 2\,$kHz, which causes unwanted dephasing and rotation in phase space of the cavity state when the readout resonator is populated.
+Thus, we can induce different rates of dephasing on the cavity by varying amplitude and duration of a drive applied to the readout resonator.
+In this investigation, we experimented with two such pulses of the same duration of $1.68$~$\mu$s but different amplitude.

+As shown in Fig.~\ref{sfig4}, the resulting dephasing reflected by the reduction in the off-diagonal elements is more pronounced when we use a pulse with higher amplitude, i.e. more photons are introduced in the readout resonator.
+Furthermore, knowing the reconstructed density matrix of the dephased state, we can estimate the corresponding coherence time of the oscillator due to the presence of the resonator photons.
+Our simulations show that the coherence times in the presence of these dephasing drives are approximately $T_{\phi,c}^{\text{strong}}\approx42$~$\mu$s and $T_{\phi,c}^{\text{weak}}\approx263$~$\mu$s for the strong and weak pulse, respectively.

+We note that for weaker pulse amplitude, the resulting distributions the IQ plane of the readout resonator, corresponding to the qubit states $|g\rangle$ and $|e\rangle$, overlap.
+In this situation, we can still extract reliable information about the qubit state by adjusting the threshold for single-shot state discrimination to increase confidence in identifying the qubit in the ground state at the cost of discarding more shots.
+Specifically, this means that only approximately $15\%$ of the data, corresponding to cases where the qubit is actually in $|g\rangle$, is selected, while the remaining $\approx 85\%$, including the overlapping region where $|g\rangle$ and $|e\rangle$ cannot be distinguished, is discarded.

+To verify that the reduction in $\langle \hat{\Xi}_3 + \lambda \hat{\Pi}_4\rangle$ is indeed a result of the induced dephasing effect, we performed the same experiments as in Fig.~3d of the main text, now using a weaker pulse for the qubit measurement following state preparation, and prior to the application of the mapping unitary $\hat{U}_{\text{m}}$.

+All results consistently show that the use of a weak readout pulse, which improves the coherence time $T_{\phi,c}$ by a factor of 6, increases the expectation value of the observable, see Fig.~3d in the main text.
+However, the results remain close to the rank-3 threshold, with only a few points exceeding it, depending on the choice of pulses used for implementing $\hat{U}_{\text{m}}$.
+Designing a device with reduced cross-Kerr interactions, or using an even weaker readout pulse (at the expense of discarding more data), would further improve the coherence of the superposition state and enable a conclusive inference of the non-Gaussianity rank.

+With the current experimental data, we can confidently infer that the prepared state with weak dephasing drive has non-Gaussianity coherence rank $2$, whereas it is rank $1$ for the case of strong dephasing drive, see Fig.~\ref{sfig7}b.